-- be knowledgeable about computers and assistive technology, the applications of technology, and the methods of evaluating technology for persons who are blind or visually impaired;
+- be knowledgeable about computers and assistive technology, the applications of technology, and the methods of evaluating technology for people who are blind or visually impaired;

-- possess the ability to simulate computer and technological environments, similar to the situations that an individual may encounter on the job or in school;
+- possess the ability to simulate computer and technological environments, similar to the situations that a person may encounter on the job or in school;

-Assistive technology evaluations must be conducted one-on-one, with one evaluator assigned for each consumer.
+Assistive technology evaluations must be conducted one-on-one, with one evaluator assigned for each person.

-Assistive technology evaluations determine the most effective assistive technology for meeting the consumer's independent living goals.
+Assistive technology evaluations determine the most effective assistive technology for meeting the person’s independent living goals.

-Assistive technology evaluations give consumers who are blind access to:
+Assistive technology evaluations give people who are blind access to: